All students must enroll in direct deposit!

 Note: If you see a TITLE IV permission form and the link “Display Student Agreement” instead of “Grant Permissions,” you already completed this step.

 - Follow the acknowledgement prompts to complete this step

 - Click the “refund bank account” tab to move to Step 3

-Federal Financial Aid will always pay towards your tuition and housing charges, but we need your permission to apply any leftover federal financial aid (like Pell Grants, Stafford Loans, and Perkins Loans) to other charges on your myFSU bill.
+Federal Financial Aid will always pay towards your tuition, room and board charges, but we need your permission to apply any leftover federal financial aid (like Pell Grants, Stafford Loans, and Perkins Loans) to other charges on your myFSU bill.
 Please note that if you do not grant this permission, you might receive a refund when you still owe charges to the University.
 State and University financial aid, like Bright Futures and FSU Grants, will be applied towards any charges owed to the University at disbursement.